Project-LetsChat/LetsChat/CODE_OF_CONDUCT.md

 situation where martyrdom is your only course of action, then you are probably championing the wrong cause.
 Victim mentality and self-martyrdom will not be tolerated.

+Constructive criticism is welcome, but habitual blame-shifting without accountability harms the community.
+Report grievances through official channels for fair resolution.

 ## 8. Your Value To The Community